 For season 20 we are pulling out all the stops: 20 artists collaborating in 20 pieces by such greats as Schubert, Dvorak, Faure and Ravel, and exciting works by living composers Michael Daugherty, Kenji Bunch, Thomas Dougherty and Kevin Puts.
 We are also pleased to bring back some of the alums from our Young Artist Program [YAP] who are joining us now as professional colleagues: in week 1 we have pianist Ellen Pavliska (2011) and Colin Sorgi (2005); in week 2 pianist Wayne Ching (2009) and clarinetist Sam Almaguer (2008) join us.

 And I've managed to have a wonderful mix of former CPMF colleagues as well as San Antonio Symphony stalwarts on stage.
 You'll hear pianist Ryo Yanagitani, violist Ara Gregorian as well as cellist Lachezar Kostov in our first week.
 Our dear friend and program annotator Jeffrey Sykes is back along with husband and wife cellists Tony Ross and Beth Rapier, flutist Stephanie Jutt, baritone Timothy Jones, as well as oboist Rung-Hui Lie, SAS's Eric Gratz, Sharon Kuster, John Carroll and Sherry Rubins.
 It is going to be a season of perfect vision and music, on stage.
 I can't wait!

-I hope to see you at the Soirée Special and look forward to seeing y'all in the audience this summer when we toast the 20th season.
-It'll be here before we know it.
+I look forward to seeing y'all in the audience this summer when we toast the 20th season.
+It's almost here.
+We are counting down the days!

 P.s.
 Keep an eye out for this audio file icon and click away to enjoy some music